CodingWithJiro/beginner-portfolio-website/README.md

 ## 🛠️ Tech Used

 - HTML5
+- Git
+- GitHub
+- Netlify

 ---

 ## 🚀 How to Run

 1. Clone the repository
-2. Navigate to this folder
-3. Open `index.html` in your browser
+2. Open `index.html` in your browser

 ---

 ## 🌐 Live Demo

-Or you can check out the 👉 [live website here](https://beginner-portfolio-website.netlify.app/)
+Or you can check out the 👉 [live website here](INSERT-LIVE-LINK)

 ---